BatMaxou/aatis-dependency-injection/README.md

 services:
     Namespace\Of\Service:
         environment:
-            - 'env_name1'
+            - "env_name1"
-            - 'env_name2'
+            - "env_name2"
             - <...>
         arguments:
-            variable_name: 'value'
+            variable_name: "value"
         tags:
-            - 'tag_name_1'
+            - "tag_name_1"
             - { tag: "tag_name_2", priority: 10 }
             - <...>
 ```

 > [!NOTE]
-> The key of an argument must have the same name as in the constructor*
+> The key of an argument must have the same name as in the constructor

 > [!NOTE]
 > Tags have priority set to 0 by default.
 You can set it to any number you want.
 > Services will be sorted by highest priority first when the `Container` return multiple services.

+> [!NOTE]
+> It is also possible to define a configuration for an abstract class.
+> This configuration will be used for all the services extending this class, and will be merged with the configuration of the service itself if provided.

 ### Interface into constructor